Network Security / UniFi

 - Incident runbook includes first 30 minutes actions

-A hardened network should feel stable, not restrictive.
-Users should notice fewer outages, faster troubleshooting, and fewer emergency interventions.
-That is the practical value of disciplined network engineering.
+"A hardened network should feel stable, not restrictive."
+Users experience fewer outages, faster troubleshooting, and reduced emergency interventions—the tangible benefit of disciplined network design.

-Logging and retention for security visibility
+Logging and Retention for Security Visibility

-Hardening without observability leads to false confidence.
-Export firewall, authentication, and system health logs to a centralized platform.
-Even lightweight log pipelines are valuable if they preserve context and searchability.
-Define retention periods that align with investigation timelines.
+"Hardening without observability leads to false confidence."
+Export firewall, authentication, and system logs to a centralized platform.
+Even lightweight log pipelines provide value when they preserve context and searchability.
+Align retention periods with investigation timelines.

-Set alerts for unusual admin behavior:
+Set alerts for suspicious admin behavior:

 - login attempts outside expected windows